Rhoades & Morrow

 Common Causes and Injuries

 People over the age of 65 are the most likely to be injured in a slip and fall.
 The Centers for Disease Control and Prevention (CDC) estimates that each year in the United States, one in three people over the age of 65 will experience a fall.
-However, a slip and fall accident can happen to anyone.
-Some common causes of slip and fall accidents are:
+However, a slip-and-fall accident can happen to anyone.
+Some of the most common causes of slip and fall accidents are:

 • Wet or slippery floors